jasonjho/manager-README/README.md

 Hi, I'm Jason!
 (If this feels weird at first, I totally get it).

-I'm excited to be working with you and consider this a convenient way to share my management style, philosophy, and expectations as we work together at Anvyl.
-I look forward to doing amazing things with you and the rest of the team.
+I'm excited to be working with you and consider this a convenient way to share my management style, philosophy, and expectations as we work together at [Anvyl](https://anvyl.com).
+I look forward to doing amazing things with you and the rest of the team!

 This is a living document, which will change.
 Please let me know if you have any feedback on how to make this more useful.